wxWidgets/wxWidgets/docs/motif/install.md

 in the various directories will do the work for you.

-* Creating a new Project
+Creating a new Project                 {#motif_new_project}
 ------------------------

-1) The first way uses the installed libraries and header files automatically using wx-config
+1. The first way uses the installed libraries and header files automatically using wx-config

         g++ myfoo.cpp `wx-config --libs` `wx-config --cxxflags` -o myfoo

     Using this way, a make file for the minimal sample would look like this

         CXX = g++

         minimal: minimal.o
             $(CXX) -o minimal minimal.o `wx-config --libs`

         minimal.o: minimal.cpp
             $(CXX) `wx-config --cxxflags` -c minimal.cpp -o minimal.o

         clean:
             rm -f *.o minimal

     If your application uses only some of wxWidgets libraries, you can specify required libraries when running wx-config.
 For example, `wx-config --libs=html,core` will only output link command to link with libraries required by core GUI classes and wxHTML classes.
 See the manual for more information on the libraries.

-2) The other way creates a project within the source code directories of wxWidgets.
+2. The other way creates a project within the source code directories of wxWidgets.
 For this endeavour, you'll need GNU autoconf version 2.14 and add an entry to your Makefile.in to the bottom of the configure.in script and run autoconf and configure before you can type make.

-* Further notes by Julian Smart
+Further notes by Julian Smart          {#motif_notes}
 ---------------------------------

 - You may find the following script useful for compiling wxMotif,